-Updates needs to be executed at least as often as it is possible for the interface to generate enough traffic to overflow the kernel interface traffic counter.
+Updates need to be executed at least as often as it is possible for the interface to generate enough traffic to overflow the kernel interface traffic counter.
 Otherwise, it is possible that some traffic won't be seen.
-This isn't an issue for 64-bit kernels but at least one update every hour is always required in order to provide proper input.
 With 32-bit kernels, the maximum time between two updates depends on how fast the interface can transfer 4 GiB.
 Calculated theoretical times are:

-10 Mbit: 54 minutes 100 Mbit: 5 minutes 1000 Mbit: 30 seconds
+10 Mbit: 54 minutes

+100 Mbit:5 minutes1000 Mbit:30 seconds

-However, for 1000 Mbit interfaces updating once every minute is usually a usable solution if faster updates can't be used.
+However, for 1000 Mbit interfaces updating once every minute is usually a usable solution if a shorter update interval can't be used.